Mentor of Samsung scion seen stepping up after Lee arrest

 However, that plan included a controversial $8 billion merger of two Samsung units that has been central to prosecutors' case against the group, and Lee.

-Prosecutors accuse Samsung of paying bribes totalling 43 billion won ($37.74 million) to organizations linked to President Park Geun-hye's friend, Choi Soon-sil, to secure government backing for the merger.
+Prosecutors accuse Samsung of paying bribes totaling 43 billion won ($37.74 million) to organizations linked to President Park Geun-hye's friend, Choi Soon-sil, to secure government backing for the merger.

 Choi Gee-sung and his deputy Chang Choong-ki were quizzed by prosecutors over their role in the deal.